 Spanish explorers expanded their influence and colonized the Philippines during the 16th century.

-From the beginning until 1973, Spanish was the official language of the government.
-Hence, it has been a widely understood language in this region historically.
+From 1973 until now, Spanish has been the official language of the government.
+Hence, it has been widely understood in this region historically.

-Although Filipino is the official and most commonly used language, Spanish is spoken by many as a second or third language.
+Although Filipino is the official and most commonly used language, many speak Spanish as a second or third language.

-Thousands of Spanish loanwords are present in Filipino and hundreds of indigenous lingoes.
+Thousands of Spanish loanwords are present in Filipino, as well as hundreds of indigenous lingoes.
 About 20% to 30% of words in Tagalog have their roots in Spanish.

 The spelling system of many languages has been notably influenced by Spanish orthography.

 Around one million people speak Chavacano, a Spanish-based creole originating in the Philippines.
-Many schools teach Spanish as well.
+Many schools also teach Spanish.

 Immerse yourself in the world of Spanish.